jarredr/NewsAnalysis/README.md

 - Comparing language between headlines written by different news organisations
 - Displaying this information visually through an accompanying website

+The project is a work in progress and currently includes code to scrape news headlines and analyse their sentiment.

 ## Instructions
 To recreate this project install acaconda or miniconda.